 The Handmaiden, like all of Park Chan-wook’s films, uses harsh methods to test the viewer’s fortitude, challenging their senses before rewarding their wisdom.
-Borrowing a good deal of its story from the Victorian-set novel Fingersmith, The Handmaiden spins its gears to craft a uniquely modern parable (on antiquated gender roles) through the stylish vogue of the Victorian-inspired bodice-ripper—yet even that would inadequately describe what Park Chan-wook accomplishes here.
+Borrowing a good deal of its story from the Victorian-set novel Fingersmith, The Handmaiden is an atypically swoon-worthy Park Chan-wook concoction, he spins the script’s elaborate gears to express an alluring parable on oppressive class and gender roles—yet even that would inadequately describe what Park Chan-wook accomplishes here.
 Lest you find yourself repulsed by the heavily indulgent male gaze held on the two female leads (played self-sufficiently by Kim Min-hee and Kim Tae-ri) you may overlook the beefed-up anti-patriarchal overtones or maybe the less obvious, and yet equally anatomical, feminist tract fueling this unclassed, undisciplined and singular feat of—nerve deep—sensory overload.
 It derives inspiration from the paintings of classic woodblock-prints (The Dream of the Fisherman’s Wife is directly referenced), and the published works of two-hundred year old shunga (Japanese erotic art); both of which had always subjected women to the fantasies and perversion of men.

 The Handmaiden’s fixation on feminine grace, duplicitous personalities and white-knuckle suspense seem to flirt with Hitchcock, but the film—body and soul—is irrepressibly Park Chan-wook.
 You couldn’t mistake the absurdist humor which encapsulates even his most tragically powerful moments.
 Or the sublime beauty he captures even at his most grotesque (the image of wood-encased curtains sliding opening to reveal a lush snowfall is perhaps the most striking and uncomfortable vaginal symbol of the cinema since the notorious “phallic statue penetration” scene in A Clockwork Orange).
 That being said, the sumptuous morality of The Handmaiden comes almost entirely from the bravely sexual and expressly romantic study of two class-opposite women, a handmaiden (a pickpocket in actuality) named Sook-hee (Kim Tae-ri) and an heiress named Lady Hideko (Kim Min-hee).